zeyad-mansour/lunar/README.md

 ```
 python lunar.py setup
 ```
-To collect image data for annotating and training:
+To collect image data for [annotating](https://www.makesense.ai/) and training:
 ```
 python lunar.py collect_data
 ```

+*If you have annotated training data, [email them to me](mailto:zeyadmansourfwrd@gmail.com) and I will match them back.*

 ## Issues
 - The method of mouse movement ([SendInput](https://github.com/zeyad-mansour/Lunar/blob/45e05373036f8bd072667313c155e55735cd7f57/lib/aimbot.py#L126)) is slow.
 For this reason, the crosshair often lags behind a moving detection.
 This problem can be lessened by increasing the [pixel_increment](https://github.com/zeyad-mansour/Lunar/blob/45e05373036f8bd072667313c155e55735cd7f57/lib/aimbot.py#L56) (e.g. to 4) so fewer calls to that function are made.